mukhtar-github/react-advanced/README.md

 More specifically we're to cover control inputs, how they are and how they work.
 And also how we can setup multiple inputs with just one function.

+General info on how forms works in react.
+When dealing with Controlled inputs, you'll be hooking up the input to a state value.

 ### Forms Corresponding Projects

 8 Lorem Ipsum Generator